boyan-ast/FantasyFL/README.md

 * Can access the Gameweek Statistics of all players part of their Fantasy Team

 **Admin**
-* Is responsible for importing the data after the end of each week Gameweek and marking it as finished
+* Is responsible for importing the data after the end of each Gameweek and marking it as finished
 * Can import data directly from [API-Football](https://www.api-football.com/)
 * Can import data from Azure Blob Storage and local files